kryptivapp/kryptivapp.github.io/README.md

 ### Credits & Usage Notice

-Kryptiv makes use of publicly available free APIs and copyright-free images.
-All such external resources remain the property of their respective providers and are free to use according to their own licenses.
+Kryptiv uses publicly available APIs and images licensed under open or permissive terms (e.g., CC0, MIT, or Pixabay License...).
+All external resources remain the property of their respective providers and are used in accordance with their licenses.

-You are welcome to view, explore, and make use of the content and data presented on Kryptiv for personal or educational purposes.

-However, Kryptiv itself — including its design, structure, and any code (in whole or in part, such as individual pages or snippets) - may **not** be modified, copied, resold, republished, or redistributed in any form.
+Permitted Use:

+You may use Kryptiv for non-commercial, personal, or educational purposes, such as private study, classroom instruction, or non-profit research.
+Restrictions:

+You may not modify, copy, resell, republish, or redistribute Kryptiv’s design, structure, or code (in whole or in part) without permission.
+Commercial use of Kryptiv is prohibited.
-Additionally, Kryptiv must **not** be used in any way that is misleading, deceptive, or intended to scam or harm others.
+Kryptiv must not be used for misleading, deceptive, or harmful purposes.

+Disclaimer:

+Kryptiv is provided "as is" and without warranty.
+The owner is not liable for any damages arising from its use.
-By using Kryptiv, you agree to respect these terms.
+By using Kryptiv, you agree to these terms.